 Ketoacidosis is one of the most extreme complications of diabetes mellitus that can be experienced.
 Unfortunately, most cases of ketoacidosis are in patients that were not previously known to be diabetic so the owner (and pet) must deal with two serious diagnoses: one acutely life-threatening and expensive and the other requiring on-going commitment and daily treatment.

 Most patients in Diabetic Ketoacidosis are lethargic, depressed and will not eat.
 They are dehydrated and frequently nauseated.
 Blood glucoses are extremely high and ketones can be detected in the urine.
 The goal is to gradually correct all the imbalances, get the patient out of the extreme fat-burning state, and establish some sort of initial regulation of the Diabetes.
 Prognosis is generally fair as long as the complicating disease (the disease that is happening on top of the diabetes mellitus) can be resolved.
-The problem is usually the expense of round-the-clock monitoring and checking electrolytes and blood sugars so that alterations are not dangerously rapid.
+That said, round-the-clock monitoring of electrolytes and blood sugars is needed to safely guide the patient through the crisis and this kind of care has significant expense.
 Ketoacidosis involves potential disasters in potassium, phosphorus, pH, blood sugar, and sodium.
 All of these parameters must be controlled.
 The goal is to convert the complicated diabetic patient into an uncomplicated diabetic patient but the patient will still be diabetic at the end of treatment.

 WHAT TO EXPECT IN THE HOSPITAL